Homotopy in Exact Categories: Model Structures on Chain Complexes

 Such model structures are also both left and right proper.
 More generally, we have the following.

-\begin{prop} Let $\mathpzc{E}$ be an exact category.
+\begin{prop} Let $\mathpzc{E}$ be a weakly idempotent complete exact category.
 Let $*\in\{\ge0,\le0,+,-,b\}$.
-Suppose there is a model structure on $\textbf{Ch}_{*}(\mathpzc{E})$ whose weak equivalences are the quasi-isomorphisms and such that any cofibration is an admissible monomorphism in each degree.
+Suppose there is a model structure on $ Ch_{*}(\mathpzc{E})$ whose weak equivalences are the quasi-isomorphisms and such that any cofibration is an admissible monomorphism in each degree.
 Then the model structure is left proper.
-If $\mathpzc{E}$ has all kernels then this is also true for $\textbf{Ch}(\mathpzc{E})$.
+If $\mathpzc{E}$ has all kernels then this is also true for $ Ch(\mathpzc{E})$.
 Dually, if any fibration is an admissible epimorphism in each degree then the model structure is right proper.

 \end{prop}

 \begin{proof} The dual case is slightly easier to write down, so we will prove that.
 We need to check that, given a pull-back diagram

 where $p$ is an admissible epic, and $q$ is a quasi-isomorphism, then $q'$ is a quasi-isomorphism.
 By Lemma \ref{bicart} without loss of generality, we may assume that the category $\mathpzc{E}$ is actually abelian.
 We argue by elements. $A_{\bullet}$ is isomorphic to